CarlosFdeezz/Fintrix/README.md

 This project is licensed under the [MIT License](./LICENCE).

+## 🤖 AI Collaboration Statement

+All documentation and technical writing were assisted by AI tools under human supervision.
+The intent was to enhance clarity, structure, and reflection during the learning process,
+while maintaining full human responsibility for the technical decisions and final content.

 ---

 Fintrix reflects my commitment to learning by building.
 By combining a clear educational goal with the support of AI tools, I aim to demonstrate technical judgment, iteration skills, and a candid narrative about the development process.